tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ### Enable cross-domain tracking (alfa feature)
 Enable the transfer of client_id and session_id data across two or more websites.
 This allows Nameless Analytics tags to merge into a single session the individual sessions that would otherwise be created when visiting another domains.

+Please note that:
-**This is an Alpha feature: enabling it will cause all links that are meant to open in a new tab to instead open in the same tab.**
+  - <ins>This is an Alpha feature: enabling it will cause all links that are meant to open in a new tab to instead open in the same tab.</ins>

-**The server-side GTM container and the Nameless Analytics Server-side client tag must be configured correctly to make cross-domain tracking works.
-Read the relative [documentation](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#cross-domain).**
+  - <ins>The server-side GTM container and the Nameless Analytics Server-side client tag must be configured correctly to make cross-domain tracking works.
+Read the relative</ins> [documentation](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#cross-domain).

-#### Enable cross-domain tracking
+#### Cross-domain tracking enabled
 Enable cross-domain tracking.
 Add the domains one for row.
 <img width="818" alt="Screenshot 2025-01-16 alle 14 33 32" src="https://github.com/user-attachments/assets/0ed6a515-8fd3-4834-8a7b-f1f19491a63f" />

-If ```enable_cross_domain_tracking``` option is enabled, the client-side tag will set a javascript event listener on every link click.
-When a user clicks on a link with a authorized domain for cross-domain, a javascript event listener sends a ```get_user_data``` request to the server.
+If ```enable_cross_domain_tracking``` option is enabled, the Nameless Analytics Client-side tracker tag will set a JavaScript event listener on every link click.
+When a user clicks on a link with a valid for cross-domain domain, the event listener sends a ```get_user_data``` request to the server.
+See [Get client id and session id value](https://github.com/tommasomoretti/nameless-analytics-measurement-protocol-and-utility-functions?tab=readme-ov-file#get-client-id-and-session-id-value) in [Nameless Analytics Measurement Protocol and utility functions](https://github.com/tommasomoretti/nameless-analytics-measurement-protocol-and-utility-functions/blob/main/README.md) repository.

 - When ```analytics_storage``` is granted and a user clicks on an authorized link: